Info-stats-ai/Text-summarizer-using-finetuning-huggingface-model/README.md

 # Text- Summarizer Using Huggingface

 ### Workflows
-0. Constants file to import libraries to the config
+0. Constants file to import libraries to the config and update the entity

 1. Config.yaml
 2. Params.yaml
 3. Config entity